-Net cash used in financing activities was \$0.1 million for the three months ended March 31, 2024, a favorable change over cash used in financing activities of \$0.7 million in the same period of the prior year.
-The change was due to a reduction in lease payments after the Company exited its cultivation facility in 2023, as well as reclassifying existing leases as operating leases.
+Net cash used in financing activities were nominal for the nine months ended September 30, 2024, was associated with principal payments on lease obligations of \$0.1 million which compare to \$1.6 million in principal payments on lease obligations in the prior year period.
+This change was due to a reduction in lease payments after the Company exited its cultivation facility in 2023, as well as reclassifying existing leases as operating leases.
+The prior year period also included \$9.0 million in proceeds from a sale and leaseback.